sandyfloren/HW4-PRIM-MST/README.md

 ### Development

 * [TODO] Add more assertions to the `check_mst` function in `test/test_mst.py`.
-* [TODO] Write at least two more unit tests (in the `test_mst.py` file) for your `construct_mst` implementation.
+* [TODO] Write at least one more unit test (in the `test_mst.py` file) for your `construct_mst` implementation.
 (Two unit tests have already been provided: the first operates on a small graph of four nodes, and the second on a larger graph of 140 single cells, projected onto a lower dimensional subspace.)
 * [Optional] Make your package `pip` installable.
 (Refer to prevous assignments for more in-depth information.)
 * [Optional] Automate testing with `pytest` and GitHub Actions, and add a status badge to this README file.
 (Refer to previous assignments for more in-depth information.)